Skip to content

 Our current projects focus on three areas of CAR T cell research.

-1. Improving CAR T cell efficacy and expanding their use to other tumor types.
+1. Expanding their use to other tumor types

-Improving CAR T cell efficacy and expanding their use to other tumor types.
+Expanding their use to other tumor types

 Created with BioRender.com

-The CAR T cells approved for use by the FDA target CD19 and B cell maturation antigen (BCMA), antigens found on normal and malignant B cells and plasma cells.
-These CAR T cells work well for treating B cell leukemia and lymphomas and multiple myeloma, but patients can still relapse with antigen negative disease, and they do not work for hematologic malignancies that lack CD19 or BCMA expression.
-CAR T cells have also been less successful in solid tumors, due to the difficulty in identifying tumor-specific target antigens that will not lead to toxicities, suppression by the tumor microenvironment, and mechanisms of resistance used by the cancer cells.
+The CAR T cells approved by the FDA target CD19 and B cell maturation antigen (BCMA).
+These CAR T cells work well for treating B cell leukemias and lymphomas and multiple myeloma.
+However, patients can still relapse with antigen-negative disease, and they do not work for hematologic malignancies that lack CD19 or BCMA expression.

-Developing CAR T cells that are safer for patients.
+Developing CAR T cells that are safer for patients

 CAR T cells targeting novel antigens